 - Fats – oils, nuts, seeds

 Now you know the foods you need to include in your child’s diet to prevent malnourishment.
 Let’s also take a look at the daily nutritional needs to ensure your child gets the right amount of nourishment every day.

 Following are the daily nutritional needs of children:

 - Two servings each day of fruits and vegetables.

-- Four servings of whole grain food such as buckwheat, brown bread or multi grain breads.
+- Four servings of whole grain food such as buckwheat, brown bread or multi-grain bread.

-- Two servings of protein rich food such as eggs, fishes, lentils.
+- Two servings of protein-rich food such as eggs, fishes, and lentils.